uacaps/PushNotificationsTemplate/README.md

 ## The Android App

-First let us take a look at the sample Android app provided in the **GCM Template** folder of the root directory.
+First let us take a look at the sample Android app provided in the **Android App Template** folder of the root directory.
 Inside you will find an app with 3 files.

 * **MainActivity.java**
     * The startup activity for the app.
 Nothing special here, but all of our registration setup with Google will go in this class.